Simca Esplanada: Design

 From August 1967 on, the Simca Esplanadas featured a small badge at the rear end with the writing "fabricado pela Chrysler" ("built by Chrysler") following the takeover of Simca and Simca do Brasil by the American auto manufacturer in April.
 After sending a copy of the Esplanada to Detroit for review and testing, changes dictated by Chrysler headquarters lead to improvements for 53 mechanical details being introduced in April 1968.
 The car's appearance was also updated with quad headlamps, a new grille, new tail lights, and new interior details.
 The 2.5-litre version of the Emi-Sul engine was discontinued in favor of a 2.4-litre version due to a spate of crankshaft failures; this engine had only 130 hp.
 The significant mechanical improvements allowed Chrysler the confidence offer a novel 2-year or 36,000 km warranty.

 A lower-specification version of the Esplanada called the Simca Regente was introduced in 1966.

-In 1968 a sporty version of the Esplanada called the Simca GTX was introduced at the Salão do Automóvel in São Paulo.
+In 1968 a sporty version of the Esplanada called the Chrysler GTX was introduced at the Salão do Automóvel in São Paulo.
 It offered a standard four-speed transmission, bucket seats, and larger wheels.

 The production of the Esplanada, the Regente, and the GTX ceased in 1969 when Chrysler introduced the larger Dodge Dart to the Brazilian market.